Todd Simon will serve as interim head coach for the remainder of the season.

 Rice got his start in coaching when Tarkanian approached him about entering the profession after his playing career was over.
 Rice actually served as a graduate assistant on Tarkanian's staff during the legendary coach's final season at UNLV in 1991-92.

-Rice has played alongside or helped guide 14 players that went on to play in the National Basketball Association, nine of whom were drafted in the first round, including seven lottery picks.
+Rice has played alongside or helped guide 17 players that went on to play in the National Basketball Association, 11 of whom were drafted in the first round, including nine lottery picks.

 Rice also spent a season (1993-94) as an assistant coach at Chaffey (Calif.)
 College.
 That team recorded a 32-6 mark, won its conference championship and reached the California Community College Final Four.
 He spent the previous season as the assistant coach at his alma mater, Claremont (Calif.)
 High School.
 At CHS, he served under his father, Lowell, a longtime high school coach.
 That team went 21-7, winning the Baseline League Championship and reaching the CIF quarterfinals.